What is a brake booster?

 A faulty brake booster makes pressing the brake pedal much more difficult.
 The booster's ability to apply additional force against the master cylinder piston diminishes as it fails.
 The vehicle's driver is now responsible for all braking power, which is challenging.

-When a brake booster fails gradually, the loss of performance is more difficult to detect.
+When a brake booster fails gradually, the performance loss is more difficult to detect.
 If the brake pads and rotors appear to be in decent condition, the brake booster could be to blame.

 The brake booster can suck air into the induction system through a hole in the diaphragm which can affect the fuel mix in the engine since the booster is connected to the primary air intake.
 In newer, fuel-injected vehicles, the computer compensates for the discrepancy.
 However, brake booster failure in older cars can cause the engine to run lean due to inadequate gasoline in the cylinder.